Coral Reefs, Science and Management (MARS5006)

 UNIT OF STUDY

 This unit provides an in - depth overview of the key biological and non-biological processes that make up coral reef ecosystems.
 There is a focus on the biogeographic, oceanographic and physiological processes underlying the integrity of global tropical reef systems.
-The Great Barrier Reef is used as a case study to explore emerging concepts on the influence of natural and anthropogenic processes on the integrity of global reef and lagoon systems.
+The Great Barrier Reef is used as a case study to explore emerging concepts on the influence of natural and anthropogenic processes on the integrity of global coral reef ecosystems.
 Learning activities will include a series of background lectures and research seminars and tutorials in the development of a major research project.
 A major aspect of this unit is an independent research project conducted under the supervision of the course instructors.
 The unit concludes with a series of oral presentations based on student research.
 Assessment tasks will consist of one essay, essay topic presentation and a research project report and presentation.
-The curriculum in this unit is based on current research and a course book will be provided.
-This is a field intensive course held at One Tree Island Research Station or Heron Island Research Station.
+The curriculum in this unit is based on current research and course notes will be provided.
+This is a field intensive course held at One Tree Island Research Station.
 The course is ex-Gladstone Queensland and students are expected to make their own way there.
-This unit will be run over 6-8 days and there will be an additional course fee for transport, food and accommodation, expected to be $700.
+The field component of the unit will be run over 4-6 days and there will be an additional course fee for transport, food and accommodation, expected to be $700.

 Our courses that offer this unit of study